CaptainTsao/cpp14_backtesting_simulator/README.md

 Each directory has a makefile.
 Just `cd` and type `make`.
 You need to build the **simulator** directory first.

+## Notes

+Because I was/am stupid, this is using a realtime clock instead of a monotonic one.
+Oops.

 ## License

 BSD